 Molly currently lives in western Massachusetts and works as an educator, teaching courses and leading trainings at the undergraduate and graduate level about intergroup dialogue and issues such as racism, classism and sexism.
 She also works as a writing coach specifically with graduate students.
 She holds a Master's degree specializing in college student development and counseling.
 She also earned her doctorate in education from the University of Massachusetts, Amherst, researching connection, vulnerability, and personal storytelling as practices to enhance understanding across difference.
 Molly plays a large red accordion, was the first ever female winner of the Harpoon-fest chocolate cake eating contest, is a lover of magic and bouncy balls, and loves parading around town with her two pugs, Wilbur Noodles and Poppy Dumpling.

-Karl has been a full-time professional musician and, most recently, a software engineer.
-He lives in Charleston, SC and works as an audio and event technician, and currently performs as a solo guitarist and signer, as well as lead singer and guitarist of the electric soul-pop duo “Banjoshi.”
+Karl has been a full-time professional musician and, most recently, a software automation engineer.
+He lives in Charleston, SC and works as an audio technician and videographer, and currently performs as a solo guitarist and singer/songwriter, as well as lead singer and guitarist of the electric soul-pop duo “Banjoshi.”
 He also plays in the East Coast’s self-proclaimed #1 Family Band, “DH and the Gentlemen,” whenever he comes back north, along with Molly, his friend Dennis, his two brothers, and his father.
 Karl holds a Bachelor’s of Science in Physics from the University of Massachusetts, Amherst.
 Karl has been described as a renaissance man and is an aspiring inventor, children’s book author, multi-linguist, and adventurist.
 He also rides a hell of a skateboard, plays soccer, surfs and bikes.

 Angelica Canlas Castro, M.A., CPC, CMC